projectglow/glow/docs/source/getting-started.rst

 Running Locally
 ---------------

-Glow requires Apache Spark 3.4 or 3.5.
+Glow requires Apache Spark 3.4, 3.5, or 4.1.

+- On Spark 3.x, use the Scala 2.12 artifact ``io.projectglow:glow-spark3_2.12``.
+- On Spark 4.1 (Scala 2.13, Java 17), use ``io.projectglow:glow-spark4_2.13``.
+Please read
+  :ref:`spark4-known-limitations` before running on Spark 4.

 .. tabs::